 How will this garden be maintained in the long run beyond this one-time grant?

-The garden will be activated and maintained by through partnerships between school administration, teachers, students and parents with local recreation providers, arts organizations, senior centers, and gardening clubs.
+The garden will be activated and maintained through partnerships between school administration, teachers, students and parents with local recreation providers, arts organizations, senior centers, and gardening clubs.

-Students will be involved in maintenance over the summer, including watering and weeding, in conjunction with a teacher or a local non-profit.
+Students and summer programs will be involved in maintenance over the summer, including watering and weeding, in conjunction with a teacher or a local non-profit.
 The community will be involved in seasonal preparation and clean-up efforts.
 We will provide small stipends to volunteer leaders, as well as tools and materials, as well as snacks and water.

 Additional local information:

 Who will coordinate activities and maintenance for the garden?
 How will the support system around that person look?
+(Can you involve a local non-profit, community-based organization, community garden group, PTA, or other group?)

 If using volunteers, how many do you anticipate being involved, what would they be responsible for and how might you recruit them?